microsoft/vscode-wiki/Development-Process.md

 ## End Game
 The final week of the milestone is what we call the "end game".
 During this week we will wrap up any feature work, we will test, and then we will fix the critical bugs for that milestone.

-At the end of this process we will produce a build and release it on the `insiders` update stream.
-We will monitor incoming issues from this release, fix any critical bugs that arise, and then produce a final `stable` release for the milestone.
+At the end of this process we will produce a build and release it on the `insiders` channel ([see also](https://code.visualstudio.com/Docs/supporting/FAQ#_how-can-i-test-prerelease-versions-of-vs-code).
+We will monitor incoming issues from this release, fix any critical bugs that arise, and then produce a final `stable` release for the milestone and the `stable` channel.